zcash/zips/zip-draft-XXXX.rst

    allocated, the voting or decision-making process, and the structure of the decentralized mechanism (such as a DAO).

-2. **Specific Allocation Percentages**: While this ZIP proposes the allocation of |percentage| of the block reward to the lockbox, it does not prescribe the detailed percentages for various funding categories or the specific amounts that will be distributed to different projects or entities.
+2. **Specific Allocation Percentages**: This ZIP does not prescribe the detailed percentages for various funding categories or the specific amounts that will be distributed to different projects or entities.